gluesolutions/glue-genes/README.md

 installs all the packages necessary to use glue with genomics data.

-Due to some complicated binary dependencies, the recommended procedure for installing this package is to use [conda](https://www.anaconda.com) and intall into a new environment as follows:
+Due to some complicated binary dependencies, the recommended procedure for installing this package is to use [conda](https://www.anaconda.com) and install into a new environment as follows:

 ```
-conda create -n glue-genes python==3.8
+conda create -n glue-genes python==3.9
 conda activate glue-genes
-conda install -c glueviz glueviz
-conda install -c bioconda pairix
-conda install -c bioconda tabix
+conda install glue-core
 pip install glue-genes@git+https://github.com/gluesolutions/glue-genes.git
 ```

+### Usage

+The Scanpy differential gene expression plugin requires some custom actions to run at startup, which can be achieved by starting glue using this command:

+`glue --startup=setup_anndata`

 ### Development